Alexander Godley: Western Front

 Godley's II ANZAC Corps consisted of the Australian 4th and 5th Divisions along with the ANZAC Mounted Division, and it took over the defensive duties of the I ANZAC Corps.
 The two Australian divisions were still relatively raw and Godley oversaw the intensive training of both formations.
 By the end of May 1916, he considered the divisions to be the equal of the 1st and 2nd Australian divisions, which were by that time on the Western Front.
 The following month, the divisions of II ANZAC Corps began departing for France.
 Godley went on leave for a short time during this period of transition for his corps.
 In July, he returned to duty and II ANZAC Corps took over the section of the front line previously occupied by the I ANZAC Corps, near Armentieres.
 Later that same month, the 5th Division participated in the Battle of Fromelles in support of the neighbouring British XI Corps.
 It, together with the 4th Australian Division, would later be transferred to the Somme.

-Godley's rank of lieutenant general was made substantive in September 1916 and he continued to lead II ANZAC Corps while the I ANZAC Corps was engaged in the Battle of the Somme.
+Godley continued to lead II ANZAC Corps while the I ANZAC Corps was engaged in the Battle of the Somme.
 In October, the New Zealand Division, blooded on the Somme, joined II ANZAC Corps along with the 3rd Australian Division, previously based in England.
 The corps, attached to the Second Army, performed well in its first major engagement, the Battle of Messines.
 Writing to Allen after the battle, Godley regarded the capture of Messines as "... the greatest success of the war so far, all of it achieved with much lighter casualties than those incurred on the Somme."
-Despite this success, in August, Godley's poor standing amongst the NZEF was publicly raised by a member of the New Zealand Parliament who had visited the front earlier in the year.
+Despite this success, in August, Godley's poor standing among the NZEF was publicly raised by a member of the New Zealand Parliament who had visited the front earlier in the year.